HUB

 Backbone’s HUB Residency provides artists 30 years old and under, OR artists making work for children and families, with space, time, and resources to develop their projects.

-Whether you're an individual creative practitioner or part of a collective, this is an open invitation for artists across theatre, music, visual art, dance, circus, and other artistic disciplines.
+Whether you're an individual creative practitioner or part of a collective, this is an open invitation for artists across theatre, music, visual art, dance, circus, and any other artistic disciplines.

-Backbone will supply each HUB Resident with up to 100 hours of free rehearsal space, development support from the Backbone team, and a presentation spot at Backbone Festival (October 2025).
+Backbone will supply each HUB Resident with up to 100 hours of free rehearsal space, development support from the Backbone team, and a presentation spot at Backbone Festival (October 2026).

 Backbone creates space for young and emerging artists to grow their creative capacity, providing an opportunity to develop exceptional work that elevates their practice, and contributes to the growth of sharing diverse stories, voices, and perspectives.